lucasjustollorente/Building_segmentation/README.md

 2. **Set Up Environment**

-   Navigate to the project directory and create a new conda environment:
+   Navigate to the project directory and create a new environment:

    ``python -m venv SATELITE``